 4-7.
 Community Needs Identification, Planning, Implementation and Evaluation

-Planning is a dynamic and ongoing process, the foundation of which includes Harbor's mission: we are committed to quality, caring and service for our patients and our communities.
+Planning is a dynamic and ongoing process, the foundation of which includes Harbor's mission: we are committed to providing a quality, caring experience for our patients, our communities and those who serve them.